Monday, October 15, 2012

 Rose Elizabeth Fitzgerald Kennedy

-On the night of August 2, 1943, his boat was rammed by a Japanese destroyer in the waters off New Georgia in the Solomon Islands.
-Kennedy was thrown across the deck onto his back, the boat being sliced in half and two of the twelve men aboard were killed immediately.
-Kennedy rallied the survivors and they clung to the wreckage for hours, hoping for rescue.
-Giving up hope for an immediate rescue, they swam three miles to a small island, with Kennedy towing a wounded crew member, clenching the strap of Pappy McNulty’s life jacket between his teeth.
-The men remained on the island for four days, with Kennedy swimming daily along a water route that the American ships used, hoping to find a rescue ship.
-He finally encountered friendly natives on Cross Island that took a message for help, carved on a coconut shell, to the U.S. infantry patrol.
-The men were rescued and Kennedy was awarded the Purple Heart and the U.S. Navy and Marine Corps Medal for heroism.
-In a letter to he writes to Inga Arvad, a married older woman he met through his sister Kathleen in wartime Washington, of the rescue:
+On the night of August 2, 1943, Kennedy's PT Boat 109 was struck by a Japanese destroyer in the waters near New Georgia in the Solomon Islands.
+The collision threw Kennedy onto his back as the boat was split in half, killing two of the twelve crew members instantly.
+Kennedy quickly rallied the survivors, and they clung to the wreckage for hours, hoping for rescue.
+When rescue didn’t come, they swam three miles to a small island, with Kennedy towing an injured crew member, Pappy McNulty, by gripping the strap of his life jacket between his teeth.
+For four days, the men remained stranded on the island, while Kennedy swam daily along potential rescue routes used by American ships.
+Eventually, he encountered friendly natives on Cross Island, who delivered a message carved into a coconut shell to a U.S. infantry patrol.
+The crew was rescued, and Kennedy was awarded the Purple Heart and the U.S. Navy and Marine Corps Medal for his heroism.

-"I received a letter today from the wife of my engineers, who was so badly burnt that his face and hands and arms were just flesh, and he was that way for six days.
+"I received a letter today from the wife of my engineer, who was so badly burned that his face and hands and arms were just flesh, and he was that way for six days.
 He couldn't swim and I was able to help him, and his wife thanked me, and in her letter she said '...if he had died I don't think I would have wanted to go on living...'
 There are so many MacMahons that don't come through..."

 On September 12, 1953, Kennedy married Jacqueline Lee Bouvier.
-The couple had three children: Caroline Bouvier (1957 – ); John Fitzgerald, Jr. (1960 – 1999); and Patrick Bouvier, who died less than 48 hours after his birth on August 7, 1963.
+The couple had three children: Caroline Bouvier (born in 1957), John Fitzgerald Jr. (1960–1999), and Patrick Bouvier, who tragically passed away less than 48 hours after his birth on August 7, 1963.

 John F. Kennedy as President-Elect, Criticizing Liberals